Zitrax/nose-dep/README.md

-Nosetest plugin for test dependencies.
+## Nosetest plugin for test dependencies

-Normally tests should not depend on each other - and it should be avoided as long as possible.
+Normally tests should not depend on each other - and test dependencies should be avoided as long as possible.
 Optimally each test should be able to run in isolation.

-However there might be rare cases or special circumstances where one would want this.
+However there might be rare cases or special circumstances where one would need dependencies.
 For example very slow integration tests where redoing what test A did just to run test B would simply be too costly.
 Or temporarily while testing or debugging.

 The current implementation allows marking tests with the `@depends` decorator